the-radiativity-company/inmates/README.md

 ability to conduct their mission at a much larger scale as they are growing their efforts state-wide.

 One bottleneck is the various sites that have inmate information.
 The current process is to manually check these sites to see if they have new information.
+This information can be used for advocacy and policy work.

 It is difficult for volunteers to track the current list of county sites to check.